Brihadeeswarar Temple, Thanjavur: The Great Living Chola Temple

 Introduction

-The Brihadeeswarar Temple, also known as the Peruvudaiyar Kovil or the “Big Temple,” is one of the most iconic monuments in India.
-Located in Thanjavur, Tamil Nadu, this UNESCO World Heritage Site is a masterpiece of Dravidian architecture, built during the Chola dynasty’s reign.
-Dedicated to Lord Shiva, the temple stands as a testament to the architectural brilliance and cultural significance of the Cholas.
+The Brihadeeswarar Temple, or the Peruvudaiyar Kovil, and popularly referred to as the “Big Temple,” is one of the most recognizable monuments in India.
+In Thanjavur, Tamil Nadu, this UNESCO World Heritage Monument is a work of Dravidian art, constructed during the Chola period.
+The temple is dedicated to Lord Shiva, and it is a symbol of the architectural marvel and cultural importance of the Cholas.

-The temple was commissioned by Raja Raja Chola I, one of the greatest kings of the Chola dynasty.
-It marked the zenith of Chola architectural and cultural achievements.
+The temple was commissioned by Raja Raja Chola I, who was one of the greatest kings of the Chola dynasty.
+It was the culmination of Chola architectural and cultural excellence.

 Architectural Brilliance